IsacPasianotto/2048-DRL/README.md

 In order to implement the environment, we have taken into account two different strategies:

 - A 2D array of integers, where each integer represents the value of the tile in that position, and 0 represents an empty tile.
-- A 3D array of size 12x4x4, where the first dimension represents the value of the tile, the second and third dimensions represent the position of the tile on the board.
+- A 3D array of size 12x4x4, where the first dimension represents the value of the tile, and the second and third dimensions represent the position of the tile on the board.

 After some tests, we have decided to use the first approach, since it seems slightly more efficient in terms of speed execution.
-Anyway as we will see later, we have implement a function that allows us to convert the 2D array into a 3D array when it was more convenient to use it.
+Anyway as we will see later, we have implemented a function that allows us to convert the 2D array into a 3D array when it was more convenient to use it.

 The environment implementation is done with the [`Game2048` class](modules/envs.py) which extends the [`gym.Env` class](https://gymnasium.farama.org/api/env/).